-AT 210 Specialized Automotive Electronics (3)
+AT 210 Specialized Automotive Electronics 2 hours lecture - 3 hours laboratory

 Recommended preparation: AT 105 or 110

 Electronic principles as they pertain to the automobile.
 Identification, diagnosis, repair, and verification of malfunctioning electronic components is the major objective of the course.
 Computer controls fundamentals and diagnosis of GM systems, 1981-1990.